TWOEARS/git-media/README.md

     $ gem build git-media.gemspec
     $ sudo gem install git-media-*.gem

+If you have file permissions problems running `bundle install`, you could try instead:

+    $ bundle install --path ~/.gem

 ## Notes for Windows

 It is important to switch off git smart newline character support for media files.